Tools for teaching

 Download the document

-Like the other history objects studied in class, the Holocaust must be addressed through archival documents allowing students to develop historical reasoning under the guidance of their teachers.
-The corpus retained in these "pedagogical tools" is deliberately reduced; it is an indication of the type of available sources, which number in thousands.
+Like other history objects studied in class, the Holocaust must be addressed through archival documents allowing students to develop historical reasoning under the guidance of their teachers.
+The corpus retained in these "pedagogical tools" is deliberately reduced; it is an indication of the type of available sources, which are counted by thousands.

-The audiovisual resources constitute a particularly suitable medium for testimony.
+The audiovisual resources are a particularly suitable medium for testimony.
 In addition to many quality stories, this part of the "toolbox" includes recordings of meetings and conferences.

-Historical syntheses are grouped in the section thematic sheets.
-They cover the essential themes of the history of the Shoah: the rise of Nazism, the major stages of the Holocaust in Europe, the Vichy regime and the Jews, the trials of Nazi criminals.
+Historical summaries are grouped together in the section thematic sheets.
+They cover most of the themes of the history of the Shoah: the rise of Nazism, the major stages of the Holocaust in Europe, the Vichy regime and the Jews, the trials of Nazi criminals.
 Themultimedia encyclopedia of the Shoah is a good complement to these sheets.

-Finally, the comparative chronology of the Shoah, inseparable from the march to war and the different phases of the world conflict of 1939-1945, is a valuable tool for understanding the history of the destruction of European Jews.
-La chronological frieze of the Holocaust illustrated is also a good complement.
+Finally, the comparative chronology of the Shoah, inseparable from the march to war and the different phases of the world conflict of 1939-1945, is a valuable tool for better understanding the history of the destruction of European Jews.
+La chronological timeline of the Shoah illustrée is also a good complement.

 A selective bibliography, a filmography and a selection of websites complete these resources for the teacher.

-The Shoah Memorial has developed for many years awareness actions aimed at school audiences as well as the general public to understand the history of the genocide of the Jews during the Second World War.
-He thus designs and produces travelling exhibitions intended to circulate in France as well as abroad.
+For many years, the Shoah Memorial has developed awareness-raising activities aimed at both school audiences and the general public to understanding the history of the genocide of the Jews during the Second World War.
+He thus designs and produces travelling exhibitions intended to circulate in France and abroad.

-These exhibitions present often unpublished archives (iconographic documents, letters, testimonies...) which illustrate concise texts supervised by European specialists in these matters.
-From maps and lexicons facilitate the understanding of the themes presented.
-These exhibitions are made available to schools (middle and high schools) who request them.
+These exhibitions present often previously unpublished archives (iconographic documents, letters, testimonies...) which illustrate concise texts supervised by European specialists in these fields. maps and lexicons facilitate the understanding of the themes presented.
+These exhibitions are made available to schools (middle and high schools) that request them.

 DISCOVER